Paradox’s partnership with Renegade Game Studios sheds light on the World of Darkness

 The World of Darkness likes the shadows.
 I mean, it’s a tabletop role-playing game universe (one that’s becoming increasingly digital) about vampires, werewolves, and other monsters.
 Yet the Paradox Interactive-owned franchise is shedding some light on how it’s approaching development going forward, including how this influences actual play livestreams such as “L.A.
 By Night” and the development on Vampire: The Masquerade — Bloodlines II and other video games.

-A year after buying original IP holder White Wolf, Paradox Interactive is bringing a core World of Darkness IP development in-house, and it’s now working with Renegade Game Studios on supplemental material (this means products that aren’t core books).
+A year after buying original IP holder White Wolf, Paradox Interactive is bringing all core World of Darkness IP development in-house, and it’s now working with Renegade Game Studios on supplemental material (this means products that aren’t the main books).
 The idea here is to better focus on the world-building of games such as Vampire: The Masquerade and Werewolf: The Apocalypse, which already have a good reputation for their narrative bones.
 And all of this work includes World of Darkness’ growing presence in video games and actual play shows on Twitch and YouTube.

 And as that presence grows, the World of Darkness has been expanding its reach in video games.
 One of its partners recently released Werewolf: The Apocalypse — Heart of the Forest, a fantastic “Choose Your Adventure”-style text adventure for PC.
 It’s even getting a VR game with Wraith: The Oblivion — Afterlife.

 Curious about what all of this means, I had a short email chat with Paradox’s Justin Achili.
-He’s the brand creative lead for World of Darkness, and he gave me a little look about what this means for the brand and the games (both analog and digital) that so love the shadows.
+He’s the brand creative lead for World of Darkness, and he gave me a little look at what this means for the brand and the games (both analog and digital) that so love the shadows.

 This is an edited transcript of the interview.